tankerkiller125/vue-iconify/README.md

 This would render the Material Design Icons home icon, the separator for this implementation is the dash, not the `:` that the default iconify JS uses.

+#### Nuxt Usage
+In Nuxt you must ensure that the plugin you create is in client render only mode, server side rendering does not work!

 ### Development Setup

 ``` bash